Negative comments to any child about food and weight may have the opposite effect than you intend. Learn the impact and what you can do instead.

 The basic message your child internalizes from these comments is: there is something wrong with me and I need to change in order to be okay and accepted.

-You want the best for your child, and that means eating healthy food and being treated fairly by others, no matter what body size he has.
-So you get anxious about how much or what your child’s eating.
+You want the best for your child, and that means eating healthy food and being treated fairly by others, no matter what body shape or size they’re growing up in.

-Kids want to be healthy, but fear isn’t motivating.
+Kids want to be healthy, but fear of future ill health isn’t motivating.

 Studies show that sociocultural pressure and pressure from parents to have a smaller body may increase the amount of food adolescents eat when they’re not hungry and affect how they think about food.

-So negative comments to any child about food and weight may have the opposite effect than you intend.
+So negative comments to any child about food and their body weight, shape or size may have the opposite effect than you intend.

 The best place to start is by not making comments about your child’s body or weight at all.